TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cloudbackupjobfailed.md

 # Error CloudBackupJobFailed

 <!--issueDescription-->
-We have identified that backup operation failed due to underlying storage issue or outdated agent.
+We have identified that backup operation failed due to an underlying storage issue or outdated agent.
 <!--/issueDescription-->

 ## **Recommended Steps**

 To resolve this issue, try the following:

-* Ensure backup agent is latest by following these [steps](https://go.microsoft.com/fwlink/?linkid=229525&clcid=0x409).
+* Ensure backup agent is latest by following these [steps](https://go.microsoft.com/fwlink/?linkid=229525&clcid=0x409)
-* Check if there is any storage issue, resolved them and retry the backup operation.
+* Check if there are any storage issues, resolve them, and retry the backup operation